Convert ODT to LaTeX

 - Publication Quality: Professional typesetting for academic papers and books

-- Mathematical Excellence: Unmatched equation and formula rendering
+- Mathematical Excellence: Unmatched equation and formula rendering with TeX math

 - Automatic Numbering: Figures, tables, equations, and sections auto-numbered